cloudydeno/deno-aws_api/lib/README.md

 * `credentials?: Credentials` to force a particular credential.
 No refresh support.
 * `region?: string` to configure a specific AWS region, ignoring the default region.
 Useful for apps working in multiple regions.
 * `fixedEndpoint?: string` to force a particular base URL to send all requests to.
 Useful for MinIO or localstack.
 Specify a full URL including protocol://.
 Also disables subdomain-style S3 access.
+* `endpointResolver?: EndpointResolver` to swap out the API endpoint detection logic.
+There are three different implementations exported by `/client/mod.ts`.
+  * If you want to disregard global endpoints and always used regional endpoints, configure an `AwsEndpointResolver` instance and pass it in here.
+  * If you are using a vendor which has their own "S3-compatible" endpoints, check out [some example configurations in the Github Wiki](https://github.com/cloudydeno/deno-aws_api/wiki/S3-Compatible-Vendors).

 ```typescript
 const ec2_europe = new ApiFactory({